 If rooflights are being used, they operate in the same way as the steel sheeting.
 But clear silicone must be applied all the way around the sheet when being fitted to create a water tight seal.
 Some jobs that require building regulations will require you to use a Poppy Red Cap on the fixings to show where rooflights are situated when roofing maintenance is carried out.
-The 29mm washer and cap can not be used on this profile.
+Also using the 29mm washer and 29mm cap with the main fixings will help prevent the fixing holes in the rooflights from leaking in due course.